Browsing Category

 All in all, this peridot pendant is a great example of investable modern jewelry.
 It is the kind of piece that you can feel good about spending hundreds of dollars on because you know it is worth hundreds of dollars.
 In another 50 to 100 years, jewelry like this will find a ready market among vintage jewelry aficionados as superlative antiques.

-Hand-Crafted Marietta Wülfing Rings For Sale On Etsy
+Hand-Crafted Marietta Wülfing Rings for Sale on Etsy

 Read more thought-provoking Antique Sage gems & jewelry articles here.